 After this process, e-invoice would be authenticated, and all the related information gets mentioned on the government’s EWB portal.

 So, this was all about e-invoicing in GST.
-The government and administration introduced the system in the 37th GST council meeting in September 2019.
-The primary objective was to build a fast, reliable, error-free, and interoperable billing ecosystem.
+The government and administration introduced the system at the 37th GST council meeting in September 2019.
+The primary objective was to build a fast, reliable, error-free, and interoperable billing ecosystem in India.

 Q1.
 What E-invoicing in GST?

 E-Invoicing is a digitally authenticated method to generate electronic bills.
-It requires all the B2B & export firms to register with the government facilitated invoice registration portal (IRP).
-For every invoice, the system would generate IRN (Invoice Reference Number) and a QR code with all the details.
+It requires all the B2B & export firms to register with the government-facilitated invoice registration portal (IRP).
+The system would generate IRN (Invoice Reference Number) and a QR code with all the details for every invoice.